-Goal and PS Board of Directors June 4, 2024 Matria(a) to Manitar Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness student groups with special attention to our unduplicated student population.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness student groups with special attention to our unduplicated student population.
 Scope: LEA-wide Maximizing Resources, and alignment with goals and Initiatives. student outcomes.
-We will do this by monitoring changes in student achievement data, such a standardized test scores, course grades, and graduation rates.
+We will do this by monitoring changes in student achievement data, such as standardized test scores, course grades, and graduation rates.
 Teacher Evaluation Data: Evaluating changes in teacher performance through observation data, self-assessments, and peer evaluations will allow for improvements in instructional strategies, classroom management, and student engagement.
-Participant Feedback: Gathering feedback from teachers who participate i professional development sessions will provide valuable insights into the perceived effectiveness o the training.
-Surveys, focus groups, or interview to collect feedback on the relevance, quality, and impact of the professional development activities wil help in guiding future growth.
+Participant Feedback: Gathering feedback from teachers who participate in professional development sessions will provide valuable insights into the perceived effectiveness of the training.
+Surveys, focus groups, or interviews to collect feedback on the relevance, quality, and impact of the professional development activities will help in guiding future growth.